Commands

 Environment

 binpm env prints shell-specific commands for adding the project-local and global binpm binary directories to PATH.
 It labels the global command as profile-safe and the project-local command as current-project/session-only.
+Use --global to print only the global command for profile setup, or --local to print only the project-local current-session command.
 It does not edit shell profile files.

 Supported shell values are bash, zsh, fish, and powershell.
-PowerShell is accepted case-insensitively. cmd is a recognized but deferred value and returns an unsupported-shell diagnostic.
+PowerShell is accepted case-insensitively, and pwsh is accepted as a PowerShell alias. --shell may be omitted when SHELL or ComSpec identifies a supported shell. cmd is a recognized but deferred value and returns an unsupported-shell diagnostic with current-session and persistent user-PATH guidance for cmd.exe.

 Cache